 In early February, the Japanese attempted to land troops behind the main battle line on Bataan on a small peninsula.
 The troops were quickly cut off and when they attempted to land reinforcements, they were landed in the wrong place.
 The fight to wipe out these two pockets became known as the Battle of the Points.

+The Japanese had been stopped, but the decision was made by Brigadier General Clinton A. Pierce that tanks were needed to support the 45th Infantry, Philippine Scouts.
+He requested the tanks from the Provisional Tank Group.
 On February 2, a platoon of C Company tanks was ordered to Quinan Point where the Japanese had landed troops.
-The tanks arrived about 5:15 P.M.
-He did a quick reconnaissance of the area, and after meeting with the commanding infantry officer, made the decision to drive tanks into the edge of the Japanese position and spray the area with machine-gun fire.
-The progress was slow but steady until a Japanese .37 milometer gun was spotted in front of the lead tank, and the tanks withdrew.
+The tanks arrived at about 5:15 P.M. and 2nd Lt.
+John Hay did a quick reconnaissance of the area.
+After meeting with the commanding infantry officer, he made the decision to drive tanks into the edge of the Japanese position and spray the area with machine-gun fire.
+The progress was slow but steady until a Japanese 37-millimeter anti-tank gun was spotted in front of the lead tank and the tanks withdrew.
 It turned out that the gun had been disabled by mortar fire, but the tanks did not know this at the time.
-The decision was made to resume the attack the next morning, so 45th Infantry dug in for the night.
+The decision was made to resume the attack the next morning, so the 45th Infantry dug in for the night.